-Furthermore, in April 2016, the Responsible Investing Association surveyed more than 1,000 Canadian investors and found that socially responsible investing (SRI) resonated twice as much with millennials (ages 18 to 35) than with baby boomers (ages 55 and older).
+Furthermore, in April 2016, the Responsible Investing Association surveyed more than 1,000 Canadian investors and found that socially responsible investing resonated twice as much with millennials (ages 18 to 35) than baby boomers (ages 55-plus).

-There are several ways to invest in an SRI fashion.
+There are several ways to invest in an socially responsible investing fashion.
 One example is the Jantzi Social Index (JSI), which, according to its website, is “an in-depth examination of a company’s (historical) performance in social areas such as aboriginal relations, community involvement, corporate governance, employee relations, the environment and human rights.
 The JSI excludes companies that have significant involvement in nuclear power, tobacco and weapons-related.”

 From Jan.
 1, 2000, until Sept.
-30, 2020, the JSI has marginally outperformed the S&P/TSX Composite by less than 0.50 per cent.
+30, 2019, the JSI has marginally outperformed the S&P/TSX Composite by less than 0.50 per cent.
 The Responsible Investment Association claimed that since 1970, more than 2,000 studies concluded that environment, social and governance investing results in improved financial outperformance 90 per cent of the time.
-It is worth mentioning that there are no fees factored in these results.
-In our opinion, SRI strategies can be a little more expensive than traditional indexes due to the greater research and engagement by the management team.
+It is worth mentioning there are no fees factored in these results.
+In our opinion, socially responsible investing strategies can be a little more expensive than traditional indexes due to the greater research and engagement by the management team.

-As a more stringent alternative, some SRI or ethical strategies will completely exclude all fossil fuel companies.
-Emphasis may be on renewable energy, such as wind, solar, hydro, etc. In addition, they may take a more active role in trying to influence companies held within the fund by voting their shares.
+As a more stringent alternative, some socially responsible investing or ethical strategies will completely exclude all fossil fuel companies.
+Emphasis may be on renewable energy, such as wind, solar and hydro.
+In addition, they may take a more active role in trying to influence companies held within the fund by voting their shares.

 In our opinion, more and more people seem to be concerned with the world of tomorrow.
 The challenge is that everyone's opinion, including investors, varies considerably.
 As such, it can be difficult to recommend a strategy that is 100 per cent congruent to each individual beliefs and values.
 That said, we do feel it is worthwhile to educate and offer potential strategies.

 We believe companies that are more responsible to their employees and environment may carry less risk and are more likely to outperform over time.
-Beyond SRI, our family spends time teaching our kids about recycling, gardening and, most recently, participating in events like TD Tree Days.
+Beyond socially responsible investing, our family spends time teaching our kids about recycling, gardening and, most recently, participating in events like TD Tree days.

 It might sound cliché, but we can all help make a difference in small ways.